Search “McKinney Soccer Association” in your App Store to download the MSA App!

 All players that “play up” a league are required to specify on the registration form at time of registration.
 Players can only play up one age group.

-Teams are formed based on age and closest elementary school.
+Teams are formed based on age and geographical area.
 Placement is based on availability.
 We cannot guarantee placement on a team by location or school.
 Players are placed on teams after registration closes by your league director.